-I tried getting Remember an Agent.
+I tried getting Remember, my first book an Agent.
 That work was the best I could manage then.
 It was sheer audacity to believe Remember was the correct fit to be published.
 Since then, I’ve learned so much about writing.
 I needed something more relevant and approachable.
 More than that, it needed to be marketable.
 Would the work be appealing beyond the angle of dropping the reader into the character’s shoes?

 That gave me a hit list.
 A list of things that the next book required.
 Some givens were already established so far in my writing career.
 A psychological thriller, futuristic optional, character driven, and involving love somewhere along the line.
 I also wanted something that’s set in reality, relatable, 50,000 words, and with average characters.
 Not all analytical scientists.
 I also wanted a few hangers-on from the Remember Sequel.
 That ended up as multiple points of view.
 I also wanted simple, easy to understand prose that allows the story to get across.